 • Understand and abide by the Personal Health Information Act of Nova Scotia: https://novascotia.ca/dhw/phia

 • Dress and behave in a professional manner

 • Be punctual and abide by the agreed upon schedule

 • Understand and respect the limitations of an Observership role

-Confidentiality Agreement & Liability:
+Confidentiality Agreement & Liability

 During the Observership, the IEDP may attend dentist-patient interactions and will have access to private personal patient information.
-Maintaining confidentiality of patient information is essential and the IEDP will be required to sign a Confidentiality Agreement.
+Maintaining confidentiality of patient information is essential, and the IEDP will be required to sign a Confidentiality Agreement.

 The IEDP will be acting mainly as a passive observer at the dental office or clinic and will not personally undertake any tasks or work duties that would involve liability.
 Liability insurance will thus not be required for IEDPs.

-What is the process for setting up an Observership?
+Process for setting up an Observership:

-1. Nova Scotia Dental Association promotes the Observership Program amongst licensed dentists and clinics, and maintains a list of interested potential Host Dentists.
+1. Nova Scotia Dental Association promotes the Observership Program amongst licensed dentists and clinics and maintains a list of interested potential Host Dentists.